- Uki D. Lucas' Stoia Sophia

 Requirements management is fundamental to the automotive industry; it is the backbone of automotive system design, development, and validation.

-It’s a rigorous process that begins with meticulously defined atomic stakeholder requirements, which are transformed into system, software, and component requirements.
+It’s a rigorous process that begins with meticulously defined atomic stakeholder requirements, which are transformed into the requirements of systems, software, hardware, and their components.

 Crucially, car makers, called Original Equipment Manufacturers (OEMs), mandate a comprehensive, bidirectional pipeline of requirement traceability as a precondition for considering a supplier’s (that is you) entry into the automotive market.